Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 The female sat back and gave him an appraising look.
 “So you came here to parlay?
 That’s quite a risk.”

 Yeego gathered his paws in front of him and duck-nodded politely.
 “These are risky times,” he said smoothly.
-Which was nothing but the truth, in fact---the whole *point* of his exercise in Clan-building was that the world had gone insane and that daring action needed to be taken by those who intended to come out on top.
+Which was nothing but the truth, in fact - the whole *point* of his exercise in Clan-building was that the world had gone insane and that daring action needed to be taken by those who intended to come out on top.
 Daring, by definition, meant risk.

 “Hmm.”
 The female stood and extended a hand. “...Lieutenant Kovač, Spaceborne Operations,” she introduced herself.
 Yeego detected with interest a small hitch or hesitation in the moment before she said it, as though she wasn’t quite used to introducing herself that way.

 Interesting.
-So Humans weren’t made of bedrock after all---they could be off-balance just like anybody else.
+So Humans weren’t made of bedrock after all - they could be off-balance just like anybody else.
 That was useful knowledge.

 “Thank you for receiving me,” he said aloud.
 When ko-vatsh or however her name was pronounced gestured open-palmed to the seat opposite, he perched on its edge with his ears up and an alert expression of polite interest on his face.
 “Forgive me, I don’t know this word loo-tenant.”